-Edited by Ian Gabriel T. Tolledo, Anonymous, Eng, Lynn and 9 others
+Edited by Ian Gabriel T. Tolledo, Eng, Lynn, Alma and 8 others

 If only you could say, "I want to friend-zone you, but don't get hurt, OK?"
 Is it possible to reject someone without hurting them?
 This is a complicated question, especially if the person in question is a close friend, or your best friend.
 It's much easier if the person you're ending things with is merely an acquaintance or someone you've only known for a short time.
 Whatever the situation is, it's always hard to reject someone when you know feelings will hurt, but it is your right to be with whomever you want.
 Here are some useful steps you can use to reject someone without hurting them too badly.

 - 4 Questions and Answers

 - 4.1 How do you reject someone without hurting their feelings?